 Is Agadir Worth Visiting?
 8 Reasons to Add Agadir to Your Morocco Itinerary

-As someone who is married to an Agadir local and has lived nearby, I’ve spent a fair bit of time in this city and know its pros and cons.
-While it’s best known as a destination for lazy, sun-soaked days at the beach, it’s also home to a sprawling market and some fascinating museums that are well worth a day away from the water.
+While Agadir is best known amongst tourists as a destination for lazy, sun-soaked days at the beach, it’s also home to a sprawling market and some fascinating museums that are well worth a day away from the water.
 Not only that, but you’re on the doorstep of incredible surf and a paradisiacal valley - there really is a lot about Agadir to love.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!